cysouw/diathesis/text/c04_reflexive.md

 ### [ NAL | –NL ] Reflexive anticausative + location

-Some verbs with a resultative alternation [@Next a,b], see [@sec:prepositions-transitive-location-as-result], allow for a reflexive anticausative [@Next c].
+Some verbs with a resultative alternation [@next a,b], see [@sec:prepositions-transitive-location-as-result], allow for a reflexive anticausative [@next c].

 :::ex
 a.
 Der Bauer hat den Pflug gezogen.